VortexisTV/Asus-Zenbook-UX331-Hackintosh/README.md

 Specifically geared towards Zenbooks with Coffee Lake laptop processors.

 ## Software Compatibility
-As of now, works with Mojave and above.
+As of January 5, 2021, it works with Mojave and above.
+Currently updated to OpenCore 0.6.5.

 ## Everything that works perfectly at the moment
 Intel Wi-Fi (HeliPort)